-Lebanon County couple charged after prolonged assault, abuse of five adopted children
+'A house of torture': Lebanon County couple charged after prolonged assault, abuse of five adopted children

 According to the criminal complaint, the victim was rarely allowed to exit his room to use the bathroom, so he was forced to use to relieve himself in the bedroom, and Stephanie Duncan allegedly made the victim use bleach to clean it.

-As the floor drive, the victim was allegedly forced to run in place and if he complained about the bleach, it was dumped on his head.
+Court documents show the victim was allegedly forced to run in place, and if he complained about the bleach, it was dumped on his head.

 The children told investigators that the room was kept locked with a hook and eye lock to prevent anyone from freeing the victim.
 That, too, was removed before investigators arrived.